cottand/refereneceWacc4jvm/README.md

 this will stop working.
 If you want it fixed, please submit a pull request rather than asking me to fix it.
 Likewise if you find any bugs!

-I fully acknowledge that the naming is not super consistent.
+I fully acknowledge that the naming is not super consistent, or the code super clean.
-This is because I basically copy pasted this thing out of my own WACC project.
-Again, feel free to submit a PR.
+This is because I basically copy pasted this thing out of my own WACC project, which is structured very differently Again, feel free to submit a PR or fork the project.

 ## TODO
 If iI have the time, I'll try to make this a proper library on MavenCentral or JCenter.